-Robbie is best known for his work on Hallmark’s FINDING MR. CHRISTMAS and ABC’s GENERAL HOSPITAL.
-Additional television credits include Hulu’s THE PATH, AMC’s DIETLAND, and SyFy’s HORROR MOVIE.
-Off-Broadway credits include the original cast of Afterglow, Scarlett Dreams, and Paradise Lost as well as work with The Mint, The Gingold Group, La MaMa, and The Juilliard School.
-Select regional credits include Freddy Eynsford-Hill in the 100th anniversary production of Shaw’s Pygmalion at The Old Globe opposite Robert Sean Leonard.
-Additional regional credits include Benedick in Much Ado About Nothing also at The Old Globe, Buyer & Cellar directed by Colin Hanlon and Six Dance Lessons in Six Weeks at Theater Nantucket opposite 4x Emmy Award winner Kim Zimmer, Pip in Great Expectations at Syracuse Stage, the world premier of Nonsense and Beauty at The Repertory Theater of St. Louis, Deathtrap at the Cape Playhouse, What The Butler Saw and Misalliance at The Shakespeare Theater of New Jersey, A Class Act at Berkshire Theater Group, Who’s Afraid of Virginia Woolf? at New Century Theater, Tom in The Glass Menagerie at The Majestic Theater among others.
+Select regional credits include Freddy Eynsford-Hill in the 100th anniversary production of Shaw's Pygmalion at The Old Globe opposite Robert Sean Leonard, Benedick in Much Ado About Nothing also at The Old Globe, Buyer & Cellar directed by Colin Hanlon, Six Dance Lessons in Six Weeks opposite four-time Emmy Award winner Kim Zimmer at Theater Nantucket, Pip in Great Expectations at Syracuse Stage, the world premiere of Nonsense and Beauty at The Repertory Theater of St. Louis, Deathtrap at the Cape Playhouse, What the Butler Saw and Misalliance at The Shakespeare Theater of New Jersey, A Class Act at Berkshire Theater Group, Who's Afraid of Virginia Woolf? at New Century Theater, and Tom in The Glass Menagerie at The Majestic Theater.

 FINDING MR. CHRISTMAS ON HALLMARK CHANNEL